An Asian style Turkey, Cabbage Sauté that fits a Candida Diet. This dish is quick and easy to make, healthy and full of flavor.

 What’s the best way to serve this for a Paleo Dish?

 This dish is great served as lettuce wraps.
-To do that, take several large leaves of butter or romaine lettuce, wash them and serve by plating a small scoop of the Turkey Cabbage inside the lettuce and eating like a burrito.
+Take several large leaves of butter or romaine lettuce, wash them and serve by plating a small scoop of the Turkey Cabbage inside the lettuce and eating like a burrito.
 As mentioned earlier, this dish is also yummy served with Nut Free Paleo Tortillas.

-How should i serve this for an Anti-Candida Diet?
+How should I serve this dish for a Candida Diet?

 Healthy Asian Turkey Cabbage Sauté - Anti Candida